 The annual WEDU Aspen Fifty is entering its third year in 2018.
-The course remains the same as our 2017 event, but we are now adding a shorter 50K finishing option that returns you to Buttermilk after passing through the Woody Creek area.
+The course remains similar to our 2017 event, but the start / finish is now at Koch Park near downtown Aspen.
+We are also adding a shorter 50K finishing option that returns you more directly to Koch Park after passing through the Woody Creek area.

 You'll enjoy a combination of new and classic singletrack, fast doubletrack, and smooth paved paths as you take a grand tour of the Aspen/Snowmass area.
 If you're lucky enough to score a spot in this event, thanks for supporting the Roaring Fork Mountain Bike Association!
 RFMBA's mission is to create and sustain the best possible mountain bike trails and experiences in the Roaring Fork Valley and beyond.
 We couldn't do it without ongoing support from our members, sponsors, and public land manager partners!